-Hotel Relais Villa Annalara – Set in the mountainside, this 3-star hotel is 550 metres from the historic centre.
-There’s a panoramic terrace for breakfast with a gorgeous view and the hosts are really welcoming.
+Hotel Relais Villa Annalara – Set on the mountainside, this 3-star hotel is 550 metres from the historic centre.
+There’s a panoramic terrace for breakfast with a gorgeous view, and the hosts are really welcoming.
 Prices from €210 per night. * Check prices and availability

 Day 2: Ravello